-DEBORAH LEVINE is an award-winning author of 10 books, keynoter, and coach.
+DEBORAH J. LEVINE is an award-winning author of 13 books, keynoter, and coach.
 With degrees in Cultural Anthropology, Urban Planning, and Religion, she is a pioneer in Thought Diversity & Leadership.
 Deborah grew up in British Bermuda and has worked across the US: Birmingham, Boston, Chicago, Cincinnati, Huntsville, Nashville, New York City, Orlando, Tulsa, and Santa Cruz.
 She is currently headquartered in Chattanooga, Tennessee.

 The cornerstone of Deborah’s cutting edge work is Thought Diversity and her copyrighted textbook, Matrix Model Management System.
 The Matrix System is an interactive tool kit using the Storytelling Matrix , Conflict-Comfort Matrix, and Wise Decision-Making Matrix.
 The Matrix System develops leaders and builds innovative teams while maximizing the power of cultural differences of race, ethnicity, gender, generation, and religion.
+The current version of the Matrix System is the Un-Bias Guide Series for Leaders & Educators.

 Clients: Deborah Levine has been a coach, trainer, and speaker for multiple organizations and conferences: Unum Life Insurance of America, First TN Bank, SunTrust Bank, US National Parks Service, Erlanger Health System, National Assoc. of Women Business Owners (NAWBO), SE Assoc. of Social Workers, and the City of Chattanooga.